yodobrin/mlops-v2/README.md

 ## Working with multiple models

 It is a common practice to have multiple models for different scenarios.
-Each of these models will have diffrent code, enviorment, compute, etc. In this section we will see how to work with multiple models.
+Each of these models will have different code, environment, compute, etc. In this section we will see how to work with multiple models.

 ### Directory structure